Signs that your falconry service isn't fit for purpose

-“Put a glove on a yucca plant and you can control a Harris Hawk.”
+“Put a glove on a yucca plant, and you can fly a Harris Hawk.”

-That’s great for pigeons but try your Harris Hawk vs seagulls or rooks and you may well have a beaten-up bird on your hands.
+That’s great for pigeons in most cases but try your Harris Hawk vs seagulls or geese, and you may well have a beaten-up bird on your hands.
 Worst case scenario, a dead one.

 So really no killing?

-Don’t get me wrong, if the pest birds are hard to shift and they are stubbornly sticking around a site then either a hunting bird or a rifle can be used.
+Don’t get me wrong, if the pest birds are stubbornly sticking around a site, then either a hunting bird or a rifle can be used.
 Luckily, it doesn’t take much to reinforce the lethal threat to the rest of the flock.
 But it needs to be the last resort.

-This isn’t just my opinion, it is law!
+This isn’t just my opinion; it is the law!
 Probably one of the most abused pest control laws there is- https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/669161/gl05-birds-phs-licence.PDF

 A lot of companies out there will offer a monthly falconry visit to a site.

 I honestly cannot think why.
-I struggle to remember what I was up to last month, do you really think a bird will remember?
+I struggle to remember what I was up to last month; do you really think a bird will remember?
 We see this all the time.
-I can only think that falconry companies have come up with this model in response to objections over price.
-If you are receiving this sort of service watch your falconer closely.
-The birds will disperse when they see his van arrive, in many cases they are off before he/she has even opened his door.
-Then, once he/she is off site they will be back within the hour.
+I can only think that pest control companies have come up with this model in response to objections over price.
+If you are receiving this sort of service you are wasting your money, watch your falconer closely.
+The birds will disperse when the birds of prey come out; Then, once he/she is off-site, they will be back within the hour.
 No sweat.

-This isn’t vaguely hostile, just a day-to-day inconvenience for the pests.
+This isn’t vaguely hostile, just a day-to-day inconvenience for the pest birds.
 I don’t call that control.

-Anyway if you’ve got this far we really should talk.
-Don’t settle for bad falconry, don’t be fooled by hobbyists, contact us and get a decent service:
+Anyway if you’ve got this far, we really should talk.
+Don’t settle for bad falconry, don’t be fooled by hobbyists, contact us and get a first-class service: